"Without the efforts and the mobilisation of everyone, this violence will never stop".

 of Chinese women are victims of domestic violence during their lifetime

-Launched in 2009, the Kering Corporate Foundation combats Violence Against Women.To enhance its social impact, the Foundation focuses on one cause in each of the following three regions:
+Created in 2008, the Kering Corporate Foundation combats Violence Against Women.To enhance its social impact, the Foundation focuses on one cause in each of the following three regions:

 The Foundation structures its action around 3 key pillars: